-POST AN AD: whether you organise an event (concert/course/lecture) yourself, or know about it, you can fill in an online form and send it to us - where? concert & events tab
+POST A LISTING: whether you organise an event (concert/course/lecture) yourself, or know about it, you can fill in an online form and send it to us - where? concert & events tab

 INDEX OF MANUSCRIPTS: This was available until recently only in printed format, but is now out of print and available for everybody online - where? top menu, Publications drop down

 NEW MUSIC: not everyone will be interested in New Music for viols, but have a quick look!
 We have asked many composers to send us details of their works and are slowly filling the page with interesting stuff - where? players' resources tab

 FOR SALE & WANTED: Members can send us details of instruments and bows they have for sale (with up to 2 pictures).
 The 'wanted' section is open also to non-members - where? players' resources tab